NeonicKnight/DIG3480C-Canvas-Animation/README.md

 # DIG3480C-Canvas-Animation
-This will be Project 3's Canvas Animation for DIG3480C
+This was a repository for DIG 3480C's Canvas Animation for Project 3- But now acts as a repository for DIG 3480C's Canvas Animation for Project 4.

+So.
+Lots of stuff going on here.